privacyidea/privacyidea/doc/application_plugins/openvpn.rst

 Copy the file */usr/share/doc/openvpn-auth-radius/examples/radiusplugn.cnf* into */etc/openvpn*
 and adapt it to your configuration.
 The most important parts of the file should contain::

   # The NAS identifier which is sent to the RADIUS server
-NAS-Identifier=OpenVpn
+  NAS-Identifier=OpenVPN
   OpenVPNConfig=/etc/openvpn/server.conf
-...
+  [...]
   server
   {
         # The UDP port for radius accounting.
         acctport=1813
         # The UDP port for radius authentication.